okeeffed/cheat-sheets/Drupal/Drupal-8.md

 ### Forum module

 You can also manage permissions from the `people` section.
 If you have modules installed, you can see from the accordian dropdown what is required for it to work.

+If modules themselves are enabled, they may become directly available on the `content` menu.